 Say hello and wave goodbye to Gutenberg (for now)

 I think a lot of bloggers don’t spend too much time making photographs.
 If you write about personal development or business or frugal living, for examples, you don’t need to.
 Not when places like Unsplash are around.

 I also think a lot of photographers don’t blog.
 They far more enjoy making the images and just publishing them on some platform or another.
-They may guest post on other people’s blogs, which is something you can do here btw, but keeping a regular blog of their own just isn’t something they spend time on.
+They may guest post on other people’s blogs, but keeping a regular blog of their own just isn’t something they spend time on.